 Joe Kai has been an inner city general practitioner since 1991.
-He is Professor and Head of the Division of Primary Care at University of Nottingham, part of the National Institute of Health Research (NIHR) School of Primary Care.
+He is Professor and Head of the Division of Primary Care at University of Nottingham.
+The Division is part of the National Institute of Health Research (NIHR) School of Primary Care, delivers internationally excellent research, and teaching and training of medical students across all five years of the BMBS course at Nottingham.

 As a senior lecturer at Birmingham University (1999-2002) he helped establish the Midlands Research Practices Consortium (MidRec) as its clinical director, facilitating implementation of major MRC and HTA commissioned trials in primary care, and worked as a GP in Quinton.